Roan Highlands: Appalachian Trail to the Overmountain Shelter

 Descending Yellow Mountain, the trail carves through another series of sharp switchbacks, passing a campsite at 3.1 miles.
 The hike descends through Deep Gap, passing the small, rustic Deep Gap AT shelter at 3.3 miles.

-The hike rolls elevation through a forest filled with enormous, tall fern and large rock outcrops.
+The hike rolls elevation through a forest filled with tall fern and enormous rock outcrops.
 Reaching Yellow Mountain Gap at 5.2 miles, the hike hangs a right on a blue-blazed side trail, descending through a wide clearing filled with vibrant wildflowers.
 Keeping right at forks on the trail, reaches a gravel road, turning right.
-The forest canopy clears, reaching a wide, grassy, level meadow and catching views of the red-clad Overmountain Shelter at the end of the clearing.
+The forest canopy clears, reaching a large, grassy meadow and catching views of the red-clad Overmountain Shelter at the end of the clearing.

 Views from the two-story barn stretch to the rolling grasslands on Little Hump Mountain to the east, and southbound into the Roaring Creek Valley.
-Renovated in 1983, the historic barn offers picnic table seating, a generously-sized fire pit, and ample room in its second story for AT thru-hikers making the epic, 2000+ mile journey from Georgia’s Springer Mountain to Katahdin in Maine.
+The historic barn, renovated in 1983, offers picnic table seating, a generously-sized fire pit, and ample room in its second story for AT thru-hikers making the epic, 2000+ mile journey from Georgia’s Springer Mountain to Katahdin in Maine.

 Departing the Overmountain Shelter, this 11-mile adventure returns to Yellow Mountain Gap, turning left to retrace its outbound steps on the Appalachian Trail.
 From the barn, it’s a steady climb to the Grassy Ridge Bald spur trail, gaining more than 1200 feet of elevation over the next 3.6 miles.
 Reaching the Grassy Ridge spur at just over 9 miles, the hike rolls elevation through the sun-drenched Roan Highlands, soaking in the abundant views from Jane Bald and Round Bald.
 The hike reaches Carvers Gap at just under 11 miles, completing the hike.